 This event is free to the public

-Thank you to our sponsors: Augsburg College, American Indian Studies Department, The Batalden Seminar in Applied Ethics, the Institute for Global Studies at the University of Minnesota,
+Thank you to our sponsors: Augsburg College, American Indian, First Nations, and Indigenous Studies Department, The Batalden Seminar in Applied Ethics, the Institute for Global Studies at the University of Minnesota,

 For parking permits contact Christina Erickson at firstname.lastname@example.org.
 Permits are limited in number.
 For parking directions visit: http://www.augsburg.edu/about/map/.
 You will be parking in Lot L off of 35th between Riverside and Butler Pl.
 You will need a parking permit.

 If you would like to make a tax-deductible donation to the Augsburg Native American Film Series or this project, please send your checks to: